baidu/openrasp/README.md

 #### 2. Performance impact on application servers

 We ran multiple intense and long-lasting stress tests prior to release.
-Even in the worst-case scenario (where the hook point got continuously triggered) the server’s performance was only reduced by 1~4%
+Even in the worst-case scenario (where the hook point got continuously triggered) the server's performance was only reduced by 1\~4%

 #### 3. Integration with existing SIEM or SOC